frankfolabi/learn-bash/inspire-terminal/README.md

 ![screenshot-2](./screenshots/screenshot-2.png)
 ![screenshot-3](./screenshots/screenshot-3.png)

-## Instruction
+## Installation

-To install this on your terminal, run the following commands.
+To install this on your terminal, run the following commands:

 `git clone https://github.com/frankfolabi/learn-bash.git`

-Move to the inspire terminal directory

 `cd learn-bash/inspire-terminal`

-Execute the script

-`bash setup.sh`
+`bash install.sh`

-You can now enjoy your terminal with DevOps tips and quotes.
+You can now enjoy your terminal with DevOps tips and Inspirational quotes.

----
+## Uninstallation

+Navigate to the `inspire-terminal` directory and execute the uninstall script.

+`bash uninstall.sh`